JavaScript: const vs. let vs. var - What's the difference?

 let

-allows you to reassign variables after they’ve
+In contrast to const, let allows you to reassign variables after they’ve

 been declared.
 For example: